 “It was the beginning, and all would be different until it was time for the world to be remade again.”Kat Howard, An Unkindness of Magicians

 This story has a multiple POV narrative.
 Often authors fail to write definitive voices when using this narrative style, but Kat Howard’s characters are clear and definable from one another.
 Sydney goes through a bit of a badass transition into an incredible force of will and magic.
-She will change society and win The Turning or die in the process.
+She will change society and win The Turning (a magic competition) or die in the process.
+The Turning itself, takes on a type of dark mob war mentality.
 We have Ian formerly of House Merlin, who plays a good counterpart to Sydney.
 Laurent, the man who is highers Sydney to represent him in The Turning is also a force of good in the story.
 It is refreshing and wonderful to have a story that is mostly trope free.
 Sydney is a badass.
 Just that.
-She doesn’t need a man to save her nor make ridiculous mistakes that are out of her character for sake of literary convention.
+She doesn’t need anyone to save her nor make ridiculous mistakes that are out of her character for the sake of literary convention.
 No. She is just a badass.
 I loved it, and you will too.

 I’ve read quite a lot of Urban Fantasy and it is one of my favorite genres.
 I can say this is one of the better books I have read representing the genre.
 I am certainly looking forward to a second book to continue Sydney’s story.
 Good characters, great world-building, interesting magic system.
 You can’t go wrong.